 Street Maintenance: The Public Works Department maintains all of the concrete, asphalt, gravel roadways and alleys in the City Limits.
 This includes panel replacement at times, pothole repairs, crack and joint sealing, painting traffic direction arrows, lines, parking lines, removal of snow and ice in the winter, and shoulder maintenance of LeClaire’s 72 lane miles of roadways.

-Parks and Riverfront Levee Mainenance: The Public Works Department maintains Hollyhock Park, Scout Park, Huckleberry Park, Skatepark, Vets Plex Baseball Fields, along with the Riverfront Levee and boatramp area.
+Parks and Riverfront Levee Mainenance: The Public Works Department maintains Hollyhock Park, Scout Park, Huckleberry Park, Skatepark, Vets Plex Baseball Fields, along with the Riverfront Levee and Boatramp area.
 This includes mowing, trimming, weeding, mulching, trimming trees and bushes, maintaining the shelters, gazebo, maintaining fields and dugouts, and playground equipment/areas.

-Tree-Trimming: The Public Works Department trims trees over city roads and easements, downtown trees, and trees in our parks and riverfront levee.
+Tree-Trimming: The Public Works Department trims trees over city roads and easements, the downtown trees, and trees in our parks and riverfront levee.

-Sanitary Sewer and Wastewater Plant Maintenance: The Public Works Department is responsible for the operation and maintenance of the city’s wastewater plant, laboratory, 33 miles of sanitary sewer system, 800 manholes, and 6 sanitary lift stations located throughout the city.
+Sanitary Sewer and Wastewater Plant Maintenance: The Public Works Department is responsible for the operation and maintenance of the city’s wastewater plant, laboratory, 33 miles of sanitary sewer system, 598 manholes, and 6 sanitary lift stations located throughout the city.